LisaHJung/O4B/README.md

 In your browser, go to the following url: http://localhost:8080/rolldice

 Refresh the page multiple times.
-This app will generate random numbers from 1-6 just as if you were rolling a dice.
+This app will generate a random number from 1-6 just as if you were rolling a dice.
 ![Roll the dice mov](https://github.com/user-attachments/assets/79908390-adbc-4381-b81e-dffc67f0ea34)

 **Using Docker, run the OTel Collector and Jaeger**